Chanda-Abdul/waveportal-client/README.md

 ## Acknowledgments

 [buildspace](https://buildspace.so/) is a great resource if you want to get started with Web3.
-I would highly recommend.
+Highly recommended 💯.